2024’s Ultimate Boston Public Library Wedding Planing Guide

 The Courtyard

-It is rare that for Boston wedding venue have the ability to offer an outdoor ceremony space and an indoor reception.
-The courtyard is a must for a Boston Public Library wedding!
-It gives you the option to have an outdoor ceremony and then move inside for your evening celebration.
-For more photos from a wedding ceremony in the Boston Public Librarys’ courtyard click here.
-It has a maximum capacity of 225 guests and only 200 guests for the ceremony.
+A Boston wedding venue can rarely offer an outdoor ceremony space and an indoor reception.
+However, the courtyard is a must for a Boston Public Library wedding!
+It allows you to have an outdoor ceremony and then move inside for your evening celebration.
+For more photos from a wedding ceremony in the Boston Public Library’s courtyard, click here.
+The courtyard has a maximum capacity of 225 guests, but only 200 guests can attend the ceremony.

 Italianate Design

-Al fresco means to "outside" in Italian.
+Alfresco means "outside" in Italian.
 After all, the courtyard's arched walkway was designed with Rome's Cancellaria Palace in mind.
 The intricate details that Frederick William MacMmonies captured in his "Dancing Bacchante and Infant Faun" statue, the focal point of the stunning fountain in the Courtyard, will captivate visitors.

-There is plenty of room for a small band, floral arrangements, and lighting displays, which would enhance your party beneath the stars in addition to the magnificent current decorations.
+There is plenty of room for a small band, floral arrangements, and lighting displays, which would enhance your party beneath the stars and the magnificent current decorations.

 Experience the Catered Affair in The Courtyard

-Enjoy delicious served hors d'oeuvres or a lavish plated dinner made with the freshest seasonal ingredients.
+Enjoy delicious hors d'oeuvres or a lavish dinner with the freshest seasonal ingredients.
 The Cater Affaire is skilled in designing spectacular events that perfectly match our guests' most memorable occasions.
-They will provide a delicious cuisine and a flawlessly planned evening to let you unwind and celebrate at one of this city's most popular spots.
+They will provide delicious cuisine and a flawlessly planned evening to let you unwind and celebrate at one of this city's most popular spots.

 History of the Courtyard at the Boston Public Library

 Charles Follen McKim modeled the courtyard of the Central Library after Rome's Palazzo della Cancelleria.
-An open plaza with a pool and fountain in the middle is surrounded by its covered arcade and is bordered by low foliage and white marble.
+An open plaza with a pool and fountain in the middle surrounds its covered arcade, bordered by low foliage and white marble.

-Nearly a century later, as part of the McKim building restoration effort in the 1990s, the city ordered a cast of the Boston Museum of Fine Art's replica of the original Bacchante to put her back in her original spot.
+Nearly a century later, in the 1990s, as part of the McKim building restoration effort, the city ordered a cast of the Boston Museum of Fine Art's replica of the original Bacchante to put her back in her original spot.

 Johnson Building Wedding Options

-The Johnson first floor includes the Deferrari Hall, Bolyston Hall, and the Newsfeed Café.
-It has a seated capacity of hosting 600 wedding guests and a maximum capacity of up to 1000.
+The Johnson first floor includes the Deferrari Hall, Boylston Hall, and the Newsfeed Café.
+It has a seated capacity of 600 wedding guests and a maximum capacity of up to 1000.

 Boylston Hall

 The ideal location in this Boston wedding venue for elegant, contemporary weddings is The Boston Public Library's Boylston Hall.
-It boasts gleaming stone flooring, a wooden ceiling decorated with waves, and floor-to-ceiling windows that look out onto Boylston Street.
-It has a particularly lovely appearance at night, making it the ideal location for an evening wedding celebration.
+It boasts gleaming stone flooring, a wooden ceiling decorated with waves, and floor-to-ceiling windows on Boylston Street.
+It has a charming appearance at night, making it the ideal location for an evening wedding celebration.

-The more intimate Deferrari Hall is ideal for a short ceremony and/or cocktail hour.
-A magnificent grand stairway constructed of exquisite stone surrounds it.
-In addition, skylights in the ceiling above provide gentle light beams to descend to the ground level, where Deferrari Hall is situated.
+The more intimate Deferrari Hall is ideal for a short ceremony and cocktail hour.
+It is surrounded by a magnificent grand stairway constructed of exquisite stone.
+Skylights in the ceiling above provide gentle light beams to descend to the ground level, where Deferrari Hall is situated.
 The atmosphere here is perfect for a wedding ceremony's charming intimacy.

 The News Cafe

-The Newsfeed Cafe, features glass walls that go to the ceiling and look out over the downtown streets.
-This location has a club-like atmosphere thanks to its contemporary, colorful lighting, making it the ideal place for the ultimate dance party at your wedding reception.
+The Newsfeed Cafe features glass walls that extend to the ceiling and look out over the downtown streets.
+Thanks to its contemporary, colorful lighting, this location has a club-like atmosphere, making it the ideal place for the ultimate dance party at your wedding reception.

 Amenities for Weddings at The Boston Public Library